 Strengthening your immune defenses is one of the top strategies for preventing, fighting, and mitigating the severity of viral infections like COVID-19, according to a recent paper from the Institute for Functional Medicine’s COVID-19 Task Force.

 A systems-oriented, science-based approach, functional medicine considers a patient’s biochemistry, physiology, genetics, and environmental exposures in seeking the causes of medical conditions, rather than merely treating symptoms.

-1. Food and nutrition
+1. Food and Nutrition

 - Increase your dietary fiber intake.
 Aim to consume a minimum of 28 to 35 grams daily, preferably from whole foods.

 - Choose fermented vegetables and other probiotic foods to maintain gut health.
-“We all know that the majority of the immune system is in the gastrointestinal tract,” Minich explains, “so tending to the health of the gut establishes a more favorable terrain for systemic-wide effects.”
+“We know that the majority of the immune system is in the gastrointestinal tract,” Minich explains, “so tending to the health of the gut establishes a more favorable terrain for systemic-wide effects.”

 - Calm yourself with techniques like yoga, meditation, mindfulness, tai chi, qigong, relaxation response, breath regulation, and gardening.

-5. Social connection
+5. Social Connection

-Our relationships are a significant determinant of immune health: Isolation, loneliness, bereavement, or conflict can lead to inflammation and reduced immune functionality.
+Social connection is a significant determinant of immune health: Isolation, loneliness, bereavement, or conflict can lead to inflammation and reduced immune functionality.